 Ubuntu Budgie, formerly budgie-remix, is an Ubuntu flavor designed with a focus on elegance and simplicity.
 Its UI can be likened to a beautiful replica of the macOS UI coupled with similar features like the hot corners function, weather applets, etc.

 Its default environment is the Budgie desktop, a custom-built desktop environment that was originally created by the Solus project and then rewritten to integrate strongly with the GNOME stack coupled with other eye-candy features such as the customization center and Raven notifications.

 Linux Mint is a Debian-based distro created from Ubuntu with the goal of providing users with a classic desktop experience coupled with nifty tools and multimedia support right out of the box.
 It features an easy-to-use web-based package installer and a GUI reminiscent of the Windows platform.

-Recommended Read: 10 Reasons to Use Linux Mint in 2019
+[ You might also like: 10 Reasons to Use Linux Mint ]

 Manjaro is a user-friendly Arch Linux-based distro built with the aim of making all the features in Arch Linux available to both technical and non-technical users in the simplest ways.
 It is a rolling release with features such as automatic updates, custom scripts for graphics management, automatic hardware detection, and desktop personalization, among others.

-Recommended Read: 10 Reasons to Use Manjaro Linux
+[ You might also like: 10 Reasons to Use Manjaro Linux ]

 Deepin is a Debian-based distro built with the aim of providing users with a computing environment that is powerful, beautiful, and easy to use.
 Virtually all of its software is built in-house by the development team and this goes a long way to bring the activity flow of the OS, animations, etc. together like an adhesive to promote immersive user experience.
 Deepin is easily among the most beautiful distros you can get up and running with right out of the box.